The September Daring Bakers’ challenge was brought to us by Lucie from ChezLucie. She challenged us to make a true Czech treat –Kolaches!

-- In a bowl of your stand mixer, sift flour and make a hole in the middle.
+- For this Prague Kolach Recipe, n a bowl of your stand mixer, sift flour and make a hole in the middle.
 Crumb the yeast into the hole, add 1 teaspoon sugar and about 3 teaspoons warm booze.
-Mix yeast, sugar and booze with fork and lightly sprinkle the surface with flour.
-Cover the bowl with towel and let rise for 10-15 minutes.
+Mix yeast, sugar and booze with a fork and lightly sprinkle the surface with flour.
+Cover the bowl with a towel and let rise for 10-15 minutes.

-- Add the rest of the ingredients (almond butter, sugar, booze, banana, and salt) and knead with dough hook on low speed for 10 minutes, until you have smooth dough.
+- Add the rest of the ingredients (almond butter, sugar, booze, banana, and salt) and knead with the dough hook on low speed for 10 minutes until you have a smooth dough.

 - Turn the dough onto a lightly floured surface.
 Cover with towel or plastic wrap and let rise for about an hour to double its volume.

 - Form the dough into a ball and place it onto the baking sheet lined with parchment paper.
-With your palms and fingers press the dough and shape it to disc about 8-10 inches in diameter and about 1 inch thick.
+With your palms and fingers, press the dough and shape it to a disc about 8-10 inches in diameter and about 1 inch thick.
 Let rise for 30 minutes.

-- Brush the cake with the sugar glaze and sprinkle with generous amount of streusel topping.
+- Brush the cake with the sugar glaze and sprinkle with a generous amount of streusel topping.

 - Bake for 20 minutes until golden brown.
 Let it cool on a wire rack.

 - Coconut Whipped Cream Fililng:

 - To have a perfect coconut whipped cream, keep several cans of coconut milk in your fridge; sometimes, the cream and the milk do not separate properly.
 The coconut milk should be refrigerated for at least 24 hours.
 30-45 minutes before whipping the cream, place the mixing bowl and beater(s) in the fridge too.